 Brownfield majolica cat box

 These things are usually dumped into auctions where they cannot be returned.
 A reputable dealer will always give a refund on a piece falsely represented.
 Auctions are almost always final sales–buyer beware.
 Online these are usually listed as "vintage."
 That’s usually code for “brand new but meant to look like something old.”
 Occasionally they are listed as "mid-century" which is also absurd.
-There was no market for majolica reproductions in the 1950s-1960s.
+There was absolutely no market for majolica reproductions in the middle of the twentieth century.
 Most of these shown have been made in the past 10 years.

 A knowledgable buyer would never be fooled by these, but that isn't the target audience for these pieces.
 It's usually either the general market dealer whose understanding of majolica is limited or those in the general public who aren’t familiar with the original pieces.
+I’m undecided if it’s incredible ignorance, audacity or simple mendacity that allows antiques dealers to sell these things as authentic majolica but there is no doubt the market for them continues to flourish.
 These reproductions have limited value on the decorative market and no value in the antique market, so don't find yourself spending hundreds of dollars for something that originally sold wholesale for under $20.

 No comments: